FullHuman/purgecss/docs/extractors.md

 ::: warning
 Those extractors are still a work in progress.
-It is not encourage to use them in production yet.
+It is not encouraged to use them in production yet.
 :::

 - [purgecss-from-html](https://github.com/FullHuman/purgecss/blob/master/packages/purgecss-from-html): HTML files (.html)